stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 Step 1: We need two webcams of 1080 p each.
 Connect them to a laptop where the working code "Dual WebCam Setup using OpenCV" will be executed.

-Step 2: Make sure the webcams are attachned to a fixed support (in our case we have used two tripods).
+Step 2: Make sure the webcams are attached to a fixed support (in our case we have used two tripods).

 Step 3: Both the webcams are focused on a single target, i.e., calibration pattern as shown in the image below.
 This ensures a common world coordinate system is used to define the extrinsic parameters.